-Comparison 3: Finally, we asked how harvesting a population that has already achieved an ESS trait and ecological equilibrium would cause it to evolve. max⁡max⁡⁡maxWe implemented a random cull to a specific abundance level below equilibrium.
-Thus, harvesting here is functioning as a form of environmental stochasticity, since individuals are removed from the population irrespective of their trait values.
+Comparison 3: Finally, we asked how harvesting a population that has already achieved an eco-evolutionary equilibrium would cause it to evolve.
+The deterministic model for the population dynamics is the following:

+dRdt=(bmax-bsR)R-(dmin+dsR)R-x max⁡(0,R-Rcull).

+Under this model, we cull the population at the rate x whenever R>Rcull.
+As x→∞, the equilibrium R→Rcull.
+As we show in the Appendix, because this culling is trait-independent, the evolutionary dynamics for the mean trait dbmax/dt are still given by equation (2) above.
+Thus, harvesting here is functioning as a form of environmental stochasticity.
 We do this with an intermediate level of density dependence with three levels of culling.